26 Different Types of Wasps in Michigan

 These wasps typically make their nests inside walls, leaves, and attics and are considered one of the most aggressive species of wasps found in Michigan.

-When disturbed or threatened, the Widow Yellowjacket will become very agitated and will swarm anyone or anything that is nearby.
+When disturbed or threatened, the Widow Yellowjacket becomes very agitated and swarms anyone or anything nearby.

-As such, avoiding them and taking proper precautions when attempting to remove a nest is important.
+Avoiding them and taking proper precautions when removing a nest is important.

 The Widow Yellowjacket has a short lifespan, living only from spring to late summer.
 During this time, they will reproduce and build nests containing up to 1,000 wasps!